-Priest: For you are the King of peace, and the
+Priest: For you are the King of peace, and the Savior of our souls, and we give thanks to you, Father, Son, and Holy Spirit, now and ever and forever.
+Amen.

-or peace, and the

-Savior of our souls,

-and we give thanks to

-you, Father, Son, and

-Holy Spirit, now and

-ever and forever.

 After the Small Litany, the Kontakion & Ikos of the Sunday or the feast are sung.
 The deacon returns to the altar through the southern door.